 University of Central Missouri has one of the highest program-specific accreditation designations in the state of Missouri.
 These accreditations, which include the Higher Learning Commission of North Central Association of Colleges and Schools and the National Council for Accreditation of Teacher Education, assures the quality of our academic programs.
 Teacher certification programs have been approved by the Missouri Department of Elementary and Secondary Education.

-Candidates with degrees not related to education to earn educator certification in the state of Missouri through Alternative Pathways to Certification.
+Candidates with degrees not related to education can earn a teaching certificate in the state of Missouri through Alternative Pathways to Certification.

 If you are seeking certification as a school counselor, click here for more information.